brpo01/aws-cloud-solution/aws-cloud.md

   - Enter the name for the load balancer
   - Select the VPC you created, check the two AZs and add the private subnets you have.
 Click next.
   - On the next page, select the webserver security group
-  - Configure routing, select the Tooling target group
+  - Configure routing, select the Wordpress target group
   - Register targets (unnecessary if you configured your target group correctly)
   - Click Review and complete the process